What Is The Difference Between Sterile And Nonsterile Gloves

 Nonsterile gloves, also called examination gloves, are not subjected to the same sterilization process as sterile gloves.
 They are commonly used in non-sterile settings where the risk of infection is relatively low.
 Nonsterile gloves are available in various materials such as latex, nitrile, vinyl, and polyethylene.

-What Is The Difference Between Dental Implants And Veneers
+What Is The Difference Between Soccer Cleats And Baseball Cleats

 These gloves are used in a wide range of industries for tasks that do not require a sterile environment.
 Some examples include routine patient care, laboratory work, food handling, and janitorial services.
 Nonsterile gloves provide a barrier between the hands and potential contaminants, promoting hygiene and reducing the risk of cross-contamination.